hawites/End-to-End-Insurance-Risk-Analytics-Predictive-Modeling/README.md

 - ❌ **Failed to reject H₀ for gender**: Men and women had statistically similar risk profiles.

-### Output:
-- Modular Python class `HypothesisTester` created under `src/analysis/risk_hypothesis_testing.py`
-- Results returned as dictionary and integrated into notebook for interpretation
-- All findings documented with p-values and business context

----

 ### 🧪 How to Run:
 In a notebook:
 ```python